 Incorrect Tax Deductions – ILLEGAL

-Lykeion pay an incorrect tax rate for their employees.
-They are documenting them as Independent Contractors not employees.
-This is illegal.
+Lykeion pays an incorrect tax rate for their employees.
+They are documenting them as Independent Contractors, not employees.

 Lykeion Language Forum state they will terminate contracts immediately if necessary – ILLEGAL

 This is illegal.
-They must give their Teachers 30 days notice.
+All hagwons are required to give their Teachers 30 days’ notice by law.